-Once you have submitted a standard form, if your landholdings do not change, you may submit a "Verification of Landholdings" (Form 7-21VERIFY) the next year instead of a standard form.4 Only one previously submitted standard form can be verified per Form 7-21VERIFY.
+Once you have submitted a standard form, if your landholdings do not change, you may submit a "Verification of Landholdings" (Form 7-21VERIFY) the next year instead of a standard form.
+Specifically, you may use the Form 7-21VERIFY if the landholdings identified on your most recently submitted standard form have not changed and the information on the standard form remains correct.
+You may use one Form 7-21VERIFY to verify only one standard RRA form.
 You may also use verification forms if the only change from the last standard form you submitted is that an annual lease (a lease whose original term and any renewal or extension are each for a term of 12 months or less) was extended or renewed or that a farm operator changed.